AlbertWeirdo/ros2_ws/README.md

 - All work here is done independently as a learning exercise.
 - If you're taking ME597AS, **do not copy code directly**.
 - For the official course content, visit the [source repo](https://github.com/Purdue-ME597/ME597-Spring2025).

-## 📖 License

-This repository is under the MIT License.
-The original course materials are © Purdue University and their respective instructors.